iTwin/viewer/packages/templates/vite-template-web-viewer/README.md

 Once you have built the app using `npm run build:app` you may test it locally by running this command.

 This will boot up a local static web server that serves the files from `dist` at [http://localhost:3000](http://localhost:3000).

+### `npm run lint`

+Runs ESLint on all source files to check for code style issues and potential errors.

 ## Next Steps